 The program, available to listen to as a podcast here, also highlighted the lives of actor Irrfan Khan, anti-apartheid activist Denis Goldberg and athlete Anne Sayer.

 Catherine’s story was featured on ABC Radio National‘s The Science Show.
 The episode features a repeat broadcast of a Science Show program from 2000 which documents journalist Pauline Newman’s week-long visit to the Addis Ababa Fistula Hospital.
 Science Show presenter Robyn Williams reflected on Catherine as “the girl from Ryde, educated at Mittagong and Sydney University, who changed the world and created such happiness and liberation.”

 Continuing Catherine’s work

 As Matthew and Julia discussed on the Last Word, Catherine’s work will continue until obstetric fistula is eradicated from Ethiopia.
-With six hospitals, one rehabilitation and reintegration centre, the Hamlin College of Midwives, 80 Hamlin-support midwifery clinics and 550 Ethiopian members of staff, Hamlin Fistula Ethiopia is well positioned to continue treating women with the best-practice care they need.
+With six hospitals, one rehabilitation and reintegration centre, the Hamlin College of Midwives, over 50 Hamlin-support midwifery clinics and 550 Ethiopian members of staff, Hamlin Fistula Ethiopia is well positioned to continue treating women with the best-practice care they need.
 Catherine predicted that Hamlin Fistula Ethiopia would “go on for many, many years until we have eradicated fistula altogether – until every woman in Ethiopia is assured of a safe delivery and a live baby.”

 Catherine knew that the effort to eradicate fistula would be a multigenerational one – vitally, though, she knew that it was an achievable effort.
 She reflected on her legacy, remarking that “My dream is to eradicate obstetric fistula from Ethiopia.
 I won’t achieve this in my lifetime, but you can in yours.”